aquashdw/nest-with-actions/README.md

 A simple NestJS project to practice CI/CD tools, beginning with github actions.
 Normally I'd use Spring Boot, but the project I'm participating with requires NestJS so for the sake of practicing...

-Below are auto-generated with `nest generate application`.
+Below are auto-generated with `nest new`.

 ---